charlesfleche/charlesfleche.net/content/Articles/keeping-code-clean-a-simple-example/keeping-code-clean-a-simple-example.md

 # Conclusion

 Let's take another look at the code before and after refactoring.
 In terms of logic, both versions are absolutely equivalent.
-But cleaning up brought up **explicit code** that **does not hide its intent** and is **easily testable**.
+But cleaning up brought up **explicit code** that **does not hide its intents** and is **easily testable**.
 All those changes may seem pedantic, but at the scale of a large application they really make a difference in maintainability.

 Those examples have been extracted from a project where automated testing could be improved by an order of magnitude.
 But the first step to **testing** is to **write testable code**: that starts with **clean code**.